 - 1. Students who are not in good standing or with their school or program. - 2.
 Current full or part-time employees of the potential host employer at the time of the eligibility check. - 3.
-Any full-time employee or existing intern that has been on payroll for greater than twelve (12) weeks at a Host Employer.
-Please see Question #9 for exceptions to this provision. - 4.
+Any full-time employee or existing intern that has been on payroll for greater than twelve (12) weeks at a Host Employer. - 4.
 Family members of employers or owners of the Host Employer.

-11. I've selected my student intern(s).
+10. I've selected my student intern(s).
 Why do you need to conduct an eligibility check?
 I thought since they are in the database you had already been in touch with them.

 MassCEC does not provide an eligibility check on interns before the check is specifically requested by a potential employer due to the large number of student applications we receive every session.
-This step allows us to check in with the student's school to ensure that they are in fact eligible and able to participate.
+This step allows us to check in with the students' schools to ensure that they are in fact eligible and able to participate.

-12. Is there a deadline for submitting signed offer letters to MassCEC?
+11. Is there a deadline for submitting signed offer letters to MassCEC?